michael2012z/BitBible/markdown/KJV/files/Num.md

 10. And he that gathereth the ashes of the heifer shall wash his clothes, and be unclean until the even: and it shall be unto the children of Israel, and unto the stranger that sojourneth among them, for a statute for ever.

-11. He that toucheth the dead body of any man shall be unclean seven days.man: Heb. soul of man
+11. He that toucheth the dead body of any man shall be unclean seven days.

 12. He shall purify himself with it on the third day, and on the seventh day he shall be clean: but if he purify not himself the third day, then the seventh day he shall not be clean.